Dededede4/ecole42/README.md

 **fdf/** is a program taking an map to generate pixel by pixel an Wire-frame model with parallel perspective view (Bresenham algorithm)

 **fractol/** is a program drawing fratals

+# Work in progress

+**wolf3d/** is a program for visualize a labyrinth in 3D using to the ray casting concept.